 Plasma and plasma proteins

 More than 90% of plasma is water and the remaining part consists of plasma proteins, clotting factors (particularly fibrinogen), and traces of nutrients, enzymes, waste products, as well as gases.
-If plasma is allowed to clot, the remaining fluid is called serum.
+If blood plasma is allowed to clot, the leftover fluid is called serum.
 Serum has essentially the same composition as plasma, except that, there is no fibrinogen and clotting factors in it.
-2 types of plasma proteins are albumins and globulins.
-The globulins can be separated into three main fractions—alpha, beta, and gamma—each of which consists of distinct proteins performing different functions.
+The 2 fundamental plasma proteins are albumins and globulins.
+The globulins can be separated into three main subcategories —alpha, beta, and gamma—each of which consists of distinct proteins performing different functions.
 The proteins present in the alpha and beta fractions are made in the liver.
 The transport-globulins( one of the primary globulin type) carry various substances.
-For example, thyroid-binding globulin carries thyroxin, and transferrin carries iron.
+For example, thyroid-binding globulin carries thyroxine, and transferrin carries iron.
 The clotting factors including fibrinogen remain inactive until the clotting process begins.
 The gamma globulin fraction refers to the percentage of immunoglobulins or antibodies found in the plasma.
 Gamma globulins are produced by well-differentiated lymphocytes and plasma cells.
 The actual fraction of the globulins can be measured through a specific laboratory test known as serum protein electrophoresis.
 On the other hand, albumin is essential for the maintenance of fluid balance within the vascular system.
 Since the capillary walls are impermeable to albumin, it can create an osmotic force that retains the required amount of fluid within the vascular space.
-Albumin is produced by the liver and has the capacity to bind with several other substances such as medications, bilirubin and some hormones.
-People with poor hepatic function may have low concentrations of albumin resulting in decreased osmotic pressure which in turn causes generalized oedema.
+Albumin is produced by the liver and it has the capacity to bind with several other substances such as medications, bilirubin and some hormones.
+People with poor hepatic function may have low concentrations of albumin resulting in decreased osmotic pressure which in turn causes generalized oedema(swelling).